 Use the grammar and spell checks available to you in your word processing software.

-Avoid plagiarism by using your own words and citing sources you use, especially quotes (there is an online tutorial on plagiarism for more information
+Avoid plagiarism by using your own words and citing sources you use, especially quotes (there is an online tutorial on Using Sources Ethically for more information)

 Ask a colleague or friend to read the article to make sure it is logical and clearly written